Updated 23 April 2020

 Medical personnel working with COVID-19 cases use the following personal protective equipment (PPE):

-- Medical glove;
+- Medical gloves;

 - Eye shield.